PasamonteG/SQLDI_Install/SQLDI_V13_Lab_Exercises.md

 1. The [SQLDI_V13_Deployment](https://github.com/zeditor01/collidingworlds/blob/main/SQLDI_V13.md) document, which is an audit trail of how to deploy SQL Data Insights V13
 2. ***This*** Lab_Exercises document, which should be used in conjunction with the ZVA-provisioned image for taking and SQLDI test drive.

+## A word about ZVA and zTrial.

+[zTrial](https://www.ibm.com/z/trials) is an internet-facing portal for clients to book demonstrations and test environments for z/OS software.
+The images in zTrial have been carefully designed to provide easy-to-use, well-structured, scripted environments as a self-serve experience.
+Any client can request a specific zTrial environment, and it will be provisioned in a day or so, and remain accessible for 4 days.

+ZVA is the IBM-internal development version of zTrial.
+It is the place where polished zTrial images are developed.
+IBMers can request ZVA images for use by either IBMers or clients.
+ZVA images can be used for hands-on-labs or demonstrations.
+IBMers can request ZVA images for customer workshops at the following URL within the IBM firewall.
+[ZVA_Portal](https://zva.wdc1a.cirrus.ibm.com/)

+Both ZVA and zTrial images consist of
+- a networked combination of a Windows Client and a z/OS server.
+- prepared with software and data for specified z Software fanmiliarisation.
+- and accessible over the internet, either from a web browser, or an RDP client.

+This lab environment is a ZVA image for learning how to use the SQL Data Insights feature of Db2 z/OS V13.

+## Access to the ZVA image for SQL Data Insights.

+The IBMer who

 ## Start